davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

         QED: a lot of work for disconnecting bought.csv from sold.csv in the erd.

-        -- design idea 2: use primary and foreign key to connect bought.csv and sold.csv (my choice) (continuation)
+    -- design idea 2: use primary and foreign key to connect bought.csv and sold.csv (my choice)

-        So instead I connect each transaction  in sold.csv via a foreign key in sold.csv to a primary key in bought.csv
+        I connect each transaction  in sold.csv via a foreign key in sold.csv to a primary key in bought.csv

         That makes it practical for the supermarket to sell products in the same amount they were bought in.